-As all student learning has gone online at Charles Sturt due to COVID-19, it is important to make sure that you have the tips to help you get through those long days at your desk.
+As some student learning is still online at Charles Sturt due to COVID-19, it is important to make sure that you have the tips to help you get through those long days at your desk.

 Set up a good study space:

 Having a good study space sets up your study mood.
 This makes the set up so important.
 Clear a desk or a space that will be designated just for uni work.
 Some people like to have candles, plants or calendars to help make the space feel comfortable yet productive.

 Some helpful steps to create a productive study space are:

 - Have easy access to everything you need before you start

 - Have enough space for everything you need